 A delicious Italian Restaurant with great views of the lagoon and live entertainment in the evenings.
 This was our second favorite restaurant.

 A gorgeous, authentic Thai restaurant in a beautiful pond setting.
+We had such a romantic dinner here with this quiet, peaceful atmosphere.

 Coral Bar & Lounge: